kristianmandrup/json-schema-model-builder/samples/typeorm/TypeORM.md

 - [graphschematojson](https://github.com/kristianmandrup/graphSchemaToJson)

-Create gateway library that can act as gateway to take the JSON schema model output and transform to a TypeORM definition.
+Create gateway library that can act as gateway to take the JSON schema model output and transform to a TypeORM definition .

 ## Relationships